flamsanct/flamsanct.github.io/wp/README.md

 ### The Risky Option: Take a Perilous Journey

 When transport ships are not available, or to avoid feeding into the corrupt system, a miner may choose to return to The Citadel themselves in order to deposit their ore.
 For the most part, miners are successful when choosing this option, but they do have to account for the travel time and fuel involved.
-Still, if there are marauders at their asteroid belt, there is small chance that they are robbed for a portion of their funds, and a sliver of a chance that their ship is gunned down and destroyed permanently.
+Still, if there are marauders at their asteroid belt, there is a small chance that they are robbed for a portion of their funds, and a sliver of a chance that their ship is gunned down and destroyed permanently.
 As with transport ships, the exact odds of each outcome vary by region, and there is no risk at all if the asteroid belt in question is clear of marauders.

 ## As a Marauder